 (Photo by Greg Bowman, MyNorthBayNow staff)

-Shawn Chorney, Vice President of Enrolment Management, Indigenous and Student Services says that the college prides itself on its student support, but recognizes that some things need to change.
+Shawn Chorney, Canadore’s Vice President of Enrolment Management, Indigenous and Student Services says that the college had a projection of fall enrolment done before the pandemic began.